neilcouture/halo2-svd041/README.md

 ## Main functionalities

+Real numbers are encoded and manipulated using a [fork](https://github.com/goforashutosh/ZKFixedPointChip) of [ZKFixedPointChip](https://github.com/DCMMC/ZKFixedPointChip), which improves the efficiency of some operations (see [this](https://github.com/DCMMC/ZKFixedPointChip/pull/1) PR).

 ### struct ZkVector

 A simple struct which holds a fixed-point circuit encoded real vector with support for basic functions for linear algebra including `inner_product`, `norm`, and `dist`.